ericwbailey/ericwbailey.website/source/published/my-mastodon-strategy.md

 If you’re picking up on a theme here, it’s that combing through multiple services to exfiltrate people I want to learn from takes time and effort.

-Unlike Mastodon Flock, Whom to Follow does not require a login to function.
+Unlike Debirdify and Mastodon Flock, Whom to Follow does not require a login to function.
 If you feel weird about giving random apps access to your account, this is the service for you.

 ### StreetPass